migueldemollet/Sherlook/README.md

 <img src="https://github.com/migueldemollet/real-or-fake-image-machine-learning/blob/main/resource/sherlook-logo.png" align="right" width="300" alt="header pic"/>

-# Deep Learning for Image Tampering Detection
+# SHERLOOK
-This project aims to develop a deep learning model that can detect modified images and distinguish them from original images.
+SHERLOOK is an advanced Deep Learning model that provides users with a powerful tool to detect fake news by identifying images as either original or modified, while also indicating potential areas of alteration.

 # Table of Contents 📖
    * [What is this?](#what-is-this-🤔)